 How does it work?

-It uses the same technology as that developed for driverless cars.
+It uses the same technology as that developed for driverless cars, to detect where it is in relative space.
 Unlike other methods of documentation, such as point cloud capture, it works pretty simply and there is no need to hire a professional photographer.
 Just send Tom, Dick or Harry around the site wearing a hardhat, with a comparatively cheap Garmin VIRB 360 camera mounted to it.
 You can also add notes as you walk.

-OpenSpace claim that customers report a 3000% increase in data capture time compared to traditional methods.
+OpenSpace claim that customers report a 3000% decrease in data capture time compared to traditional methods.

 We started this company by collaborating with builders, on their job sites.
 We knew that any documentation solution needed to be totally passive in order to fit into the extremely busy day-to-day of a construction site, and this is what inspired us to create OpenSpace’s unique tap-and-go approach. – Jeevan Kalanithi, co-founder and CEO of OpenSpace.

 It also cleverly connects the images to project plans, BIM models and can even detect windows and openings.
+Good news for BricsCAD BIM users: it’s even compatible with open-format .fbx!
 The data is managed and processed in the cloud.

 The technology has already been used on some high-profile projects such as the MIRA building San Francisco.
 A building whose complex geometry puts our beloved Twisted Tower to shame.
 It is also being used on the Spiral — New York, a 65 story skyscraper with a spiral (as the name would suggest) of plants snaking its way up the building.